Approaching Neural Chinese Word Segmentation as a Low-Resource Machine Translation Task: Methodology

 \subsubsection{Unsupervised segmentation}

-\citet{zhao-kit-2008-unsupervised} and \citet{wang-etal-2019-unsupervised-learning} show that unsupervised segmentation helps supervised learning.
+Both \citet{zhao-kit-2008-unsupervised}'s, and \citet{wang-etal-2019-unsupervised-learning}'s papers show that unsupervised segmentation helps supervised CWS.
 We use an external tool to segment our training data in an unsupervised way, to create augmented data (detailed later in Section~\ref{sec:unsup-segmenter}).
-The data is utilized in two scenarios different from previous work: sentence-level weighting and transfer learning.
+The data is utilized in two scenarios different from previous works: sentence-level weighting and transfer learning.
 The methods are depicted below.

-\textbf{Sentence weighting:} weighting objective function at sentence-level can distinguish high- and low-quality training data.
+\paragraph{Sentence weighting} Weighting objective function at the sentence level can distinguish high- and low-quality training data.
 We designate our unsupervised segmentation result as low-quality augmented data, and the original training sentences as high-quality data.
-After combining them as a single training set, the high-quality data is weighted $k$ times as many as the low-quality data.
+After combining them into a single training set, the high-quality data is weighted $k$ times as much as the low-quality data.
 Equation~\ref{eq:sent-weighted} shows that sentence-weighted objective function $L_{sentence}$, where weight $\bm{\lambda} = k$ for gold sentences and $1$ for augmented sentences.
+In contrast with Equation~\ref{eq:token-weighted}, the sentence weight is not token-dependant.

-\textbf{Transfer learning}: it means to train a model on high-resource data then optimize it for a low-resource task.
-It yields enhanced results over directly training on a small dataset \citep{zoph-etal-2016-transfer}. \citet{aji-etal-2020-neural} claim that starting from trained parameters is better than random initialization.
-We first train a model on the augmented data from an unsupervised segmenter, then further optimize it on the original training data.
+\paragraph{Transfer learning} It means to pre-train a model on high-resource data and then optimize it for a low-resource task.
+It often yields enhanced results over directly training on a small dataset \citep{zoph-etal-2016-transfer}, as the knowledge learned from the high-resource task can be beneficial.
+Moreover, \citet{aji-etal-2020-neural} claim that starting a model from trained parameters is better than random initialization.
+We first train a model on the augmented data from an unsupervised segmenter, then further optimize it on the genuine training data.